zoer/mongoid-ancestry/README.md

 ## Contact and copyright

-It's a fork of [original ancestry](https://github.com/stefankroes/ancestry) gem but adopted to work with Mongoid.
+It's a fork of [original ancestry](https://github.com/stefankroes/ancestry) gem but adapted to work with Mongoid.

 All thanks should goes to Stefan Kroes for his great work.